pythonanywhere/flask-tutorials/tutorial-2.md

 When you're working on a virtualenv, the prompt shows you its name at the start.
 This is very useful if you have lots of them, of course.
 If you want to do something with your virtualenv later, like install more packages, then you need to make sure it's active -- the prompt helps you see easily if it is.
+If it's not, you can activate the virtualenv by running the bash command `workon flask-tutorial`.

 Now, our next step is to install some packages using `pip`.
 Initially, we'll just get our virtualenv to contain the packages we're already using -- not the migration stuff we're about to use.
-Virtualenvs contain no packages by default, not even Flask, so there are three that we need to install:
+Virtualenvs contain no packages by default, not even Flask, so there are four that we need to install:
 Flask itself, the Flask-Login plugin, the Flask-SQLAlchemy plugin, and mysqlconnector, a library that helps SQLAlchemy talk to MySQL.
 They also have various dependencies -- Flask depends on a templating library called Jinja, for example -- but you don't need to worry about those -- `pip` will automatically install them for you.
 All you need to do